ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## Embedding assets

-In the HTML world, everything running in the browser must be downloaded from a server.
-This is called assets.
-To integrate existing javascript frameworks, you can either download them directly from the Internet (usually from a CDN service) or embed them with your app.
+In the HTML world, everything running in the browser are assets that must be downloaded from a server.
+To integrate existing JavaScript frameworks, you can either download those directly from the Internet (usually from a CDN service) or embed them with your app.

 The Uno Bootstrapper can automatically embed any asset and deploy them with the app.
 Some of them (CSS & JavaScript) can also be loaded with the app.
 Here's how to declare them in a _Uno Wasm_ project: